Old dogs, war dogs, puppies or strays,

 His mother smiled as only moms can do.
-"It's a time of celebration where they give presents to one another in memory of one who gave them a gift of great value, ages ago."
-She gently began caressing and nuzzling him, making the babe squirm just a little.
+"Christmas is a time of celebration where they give presents to one another in memory of one who gave them a gift of great value, ages ago."
+She gently began caressing and nuzzling him, making the pup squirm just a little.

 "Oh, ok, but I still don't understand why?"
 He stood for a moment to avoid another nuzzling.
 These were important questions, and he had to know what this Christmas thing was all about.
 "What sort of things do they give each other?"

 "They give many things, but the reason is to show how much they mean to each other."